-The methodology in Acemoglu and Restrepo (2022) starts from the $d \ln \Gamma^{\text{auto}}$ vector, which is at the demographics group level.
+The methodology in Acemoglu and Restrepo (2022) starts from the $d \ln \Gamma^{\rm auto}$ vector, which is at the demographics group level.
 To construct an equivalent of this measure, I take the set of exposed occupations, and then use the wage bill shares of different demographic groups in these occupations to map the AI-generated displacement to the demographic group level.
-For example, if for demographic group g 5% of the wage bill share in 2019-2022 were in fully-exposed occupations, then $d \ln \Gamma_g^{\text{auto}}$ would be 0.05.
-I also assign these occupations to industries using wage bill shares in order to compute industry-level impacts on costs and prices.31 I compute the induced sectoral reallocations in the same way as in Acemoglu and Restrepo (2022), using their parameterization of inter-sector elasticity of substitution and
+For example, if for demographic group g 5% of the wage bill share in 2019-22 were in fully-exposed occupations, then $d \ln \Gamma_g^{\rm auto}$ would be 0.05.
+I also assign these occupations to industries using wage bill shares in order to compute industry-level impacts on costs and prices.
+I compute the induced sectoral reallocations in the same way as in Acemoglu and Restrepo (2022), using their parameterization of inter-sector elasticity of substitution and the estimate of $\sigma = 0.50$ as in Humlum (2021) and take the elasticity of substitution between sectors in consumption to be $\eta = 0.2$ as in Buera et al. (2022), which was also imposed in Acemoglu and Restrepo (2022).

-30If there were task complementarities, this would increase the productivity of exposed demographic groups in the remaining subtasks, but would also reduce the automation-driven cost savings by a corresponding amount.
-If task complementarities and automation affected different demographic groups within occupations symmetrically, this would have minor effects on the conclusions: although the wage effects of productivity gains from task complementarities are a little different than the cost savings generated by automation (Acemoglu and Restrepo, 2022), the results would remain broadly similar.
-If, on the other hand, some groups benefited more from task complementarities (for example, because they are overrepresented among middleexpertise workers that can benefit most from generative AI tools), the distributional consequences could be different.
+Figure 1 is the equivalent of Figure 5b in Acemoglu and Restrepo (2022) and presents the distribution of AI exposure across demographic groups sorted by their hourly wage in 2018-22.
+It shows that AI exposure is much more equally distributed across wage effects of productivity gains from task complementarities are a little different than the cost savings generated by automation (Acemoglu and Restrepo, 2022), the results would remain broadly similar.
+If, on the other hand, some groups benefited more from task complementarities (e.g. because they are overrepresented among middle-expertise workers that can benefit most from generative AI tools), the distributional consequences could be different.
 Since I do not have a way of distinguishing productivity effects from task complementarities and automation, I am unable to explore this issue further.

-31This exercise uses the 49 BEA industries as in Acemoglu and Restrepo (2022).
+31 This exercise uses the 49 BEA industries as in Acemoglu and Restrepo (2022).